 8. Be hungover: I haven’t been hungover in over thirty years, and don’t intend to be again.
 It’s not that I’m a teetotaler by any means……in college I was once hung over for three days straight from one night of drinking……maybe that happened more than once……I can’t remember.
 It’s just that experience drinking has taught me where the limits are.

 11. Go zorbing: A zorb is a giant, blown up ball that holds one or two people.
-The alleged fun thing to do with a zorb is be strapped inside this giant ball and roll down a hill.
-A zorb, by its design, cushions the bouncing—it’s like a little ball inside a bigger ball with the space between them filled with air.
-There are two reasons I won’t do this—the lesser reason is the concept—I simply don’t want to roll and bounce down a hill, but the main reason it made my anti-bucket list is that I watched this video of what went wrong at a Russian resort.
+The allegedly fun thing to do with a zorb is be strapped inside this giant ball and rolled down a hill.
+The zorb, by its design, cushions the bouncing—it’s like a little ball inside a bigger ball with the space between them filled with air.
+There are two reasons I won’t do this—the lesser reason is the concept—I simply don’t want to roll and bounce down a hill, jiggling my brain.
+But the main reason it made my anti-bucket list is that I watched this video of what went wrong at a Russian resort.

 Don't try this at home, or in Russia either

-Same for getting another Pug: Some people love these dogs, and they are definitely good hearted pooches, but they also are about the dumbest animal on the planet.
-It takes years to housebreak them, and our pug (that we rescued, not knowing what a pug was) doesn’t know its name or even one trick.
-Then the poor thing only has one functioning ear and doesn’t see well either, so when you call it the usual response is nothing, but if it does dawn on it that it should do something, it usually runs off in the wrong direction.
-Pugsley (yes, that’s a really original name) is simply relentlessly affectionate, won’t stay off your lap, and then sheds all over everything.
-I would like to not get another when Mr. Pugsley takes his final nap in that big dog crate in the sky, but it’s not on my anti-bucket list either.
+12. Get another pug: Some people love these dogs, and they are definitely good hearted pooches, but they also are about the dumbest animal on the planet.
+It takes years to housebreak them, and our pug (that we rescued, not knowing what a pug was) didn't learn its name until it was 6 years old.
+Even now, when it knows its name, the poor thing only has one functioning ear and doesn’t see well either, so when I call it the usual response is nothing, but if it does dawn on the pug that it should do something, it typically runs off in the wrong direction.
+It can't see me or tell where the noise is coming from.
+Pugsley (yes, that’s a really original name) is simply relentlessly affectionate, won’t stay off your lap, and then sheds all over your clothes and everything else.
+When Mr. Pugsley takes his final nap in that big dog crate in the sky, I don't think I'll get another.

 Pugs are adorable but not particularly bright.
 This one is a financial advisor.